tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 4.c Add a method  <code>loadMenuData</code> to the class with the parameter 'filename' of type String.
   Have the method load the file, add it to a Scanner object.

-4.d Use the split method to convert the data into a String array.\
+4.d Use the split method to convert the data into a String array...
 <details>
   <summary>Hint</summary>
-  <p>scanner.nextLine().split())</p>
+  <p>String [] data = scanner.nextLine().split())</p>
 </detail>

-This will return a String array.
-Loop over the returned String Array and for each element create a new String with the value of the element preceeded by an number: For the element "Expresso" there will be a new String with the value "1.
+4.e Loop over the String Array returned by the split method above, and for each element create a new String with the value of this element preceeded by an number:
+ Like so:  "1.
 Expresso".
-Then add the new String to the menu ArrayList which you created in step 4.b.
+ Then add this new String to the menu ArrayList which you created in step 4.b.

-4.e Reuse the Menu class from Task 3. (copy it into the folder of the Cafe.java).
+4.f Reuse the Menu class from Task 3. (copy it into the folder of the Cafe.java).
 Create a new instance of the Menu class, with the <code>menu</code> ArrayList as argument.
 Call the <code>showMenu</code> method on the Menu object.
 Remember the method will return the user's choice?
 Print the name of the coffee that corresponds to the user's choice.

 ## Task 5: write to file